Chatanga/codingame-hs-skeleton/README.md

 The "# convention"
 ------------------

-The skeleton use the Haskell bootstrap code provided by Codingame for the "Code of Kutulu" contest with some minor modification:
+The skeleton uses the Haskell bootstrap code provided by Codingame for the "Code of Kutulu" contest with some minor modifications:

 - The `BotRunner` module has been imported.
 - The main has been changed into `runMain = runBot True bot`.
-- The man function has been changed into `bot readLine writeLine`.
+- The man function has been changed into `bot :: Bot`.
 - The now unecessary `hSetBuffering stdout NoBuffering` has been removed.
 - Every direct access to `stdin` has been modified to use the `readLine` function provided.
 - Every direct access to `stdout` has been modified to use the `writeLine` function provided.

 With these changes, the bot will now automatically echo on `stderr` its input with a `#` prefix That’s all that matter here and it can obviously be done by other means.
-The benefit of the changes listed above are that they allow you bot to be used without additional modification by our replay function.
+The benefit of the changes listed above are that they allow your bot to be used without additional modifications by the `replay` function in the `Codingame` module.

 The reason why we need to echo the input back into `stderr` is simply that the game result omit `stdin` (and only provided `stderr` for your agents).